Ihor Zhurakhovskyi: Early life

 Ihor Zhurakhovskyi was born in Kyiv.
 From his early years play football.
-The pupil football sports school №15 in Kiev.
+The pupil football sports school №15 in Kyiv.
 Besides football actively engaged in football freestyle.
 Three times (2009, 2012, 2013) participated in national competitions Red Bull Street Style.
 All three times was among the Top8.

 Club career

-Since the season 2013/14 he is a player of FC Metallurg Zaporozhye.
-On 12 September 2013, he made his debut in the Metallurg U-21 in the home match against Chernomorets Odessa.
+Since the season 2013/14 he is a player of FC Metalurh Zaporizhzhia.
+On 12 September 2013, he made his debut in the Metallurg U-21 in the home match against Chernomorets Odesa.
 In total, he played for Metallurg U-21 played 12 games (1 goal) in the Ukrainian Championship among youth teams of the season 2013/14.
 In the spring of 2014, he began to train with the first team Metallurg.
 On 11 May 2014, he made his debut for the first team in the Premier League away match in the 29th round against Metallurg Donetsk(0:2), coming on as substitute in the 82nd minute of the match.

 Before the start of the season 2014/15 for the first time took part in pre-season training camp of the basic structure.
-In preparation he played 6 games (all in start) against Zarya (Lugansk), Hajduk (Split, Croatia), Rabotnicki (Skopje, Macedonia), Sarajevo (Bosnia), Domžale (Slovenia), Triglav (Kranj, Slovenia).
+In preparation he played 6 games (all in start) against Zarya (Luhansk), Hajduk (Split, Croatia), Rabotnicki (Skopje, Macedonia), Sarajevo (Bosnia), Domžale (Slovenia), Triglav (Kranj, Slovenia).

 On 27 July 2014, spent his first full official match, coming into the starting lineup of Metallurg in the match of the 1st round of the Ukrainian Championship League 2014/15 season against Shakhtar (Donetsk) (0:2).

 On 21 January 2015, scored his first goal for the first team of Metallurg, in a friendly match against FC Okzhetpes (Kokshetau, Kazakhstan), at the training camp in Belek, Turkey.